 So now, let’s look at marketing and its definition.
 Simply stated, marketing is the process used to deliver the message of that brands’ promise into the marketplace.
 It is the process of carefully identifying the target market for a brand and utilizing the best channels to reach those prospects including print, radio, TV, public relations, social media, outdoor, digital, web, trade shows and even skywriting if good prospects are congregated at an event.
 Every one of those channels must showcase and reinforce the unique “promise” the brand offers.

 So there you go, branding is creating a perception and marketing is taking that perception to market.
 Each needs the other to succeed.
 Now, going back to the headline and answering the question of which is more important; I would have to vote for brand.
 The reason is that marketing a scattered brand that does not have a clear promise is simply a waste of money.
 Creating a brand that can pierce through all the rhetoric in the media and clearly communicate its value proposition through its marketing strategy will withstand the test of time and prevail no matter what economic conditions exist.
 Do you agree with my vote?
-Send me an email to firstname.lastname@example.org, I will email back the results to you.
+Send your thoughts to firstname.lastname@example.org.